2 Line (Sound Transit): Route refinement in Bellevue

 A supplemental environmental impact statement was released in late March, incorporating the Bellevue design modifications and requesting further design of pedestrian bridges over State Route 520 near Overlake Village station in Redmond.
 The Bellevue city council unanimously approved a final alignment for East Link on April 22, 2013, including up to $53 million in cost savings identified in the 2012 analysis.
 Days later, Sound Transit approved the same final alignment and design modifications.
 Public open houses on final design and property acquisitions began in May, and an amended transitway agreement was signed by the City of Bellevue in June.
 In July 2014, Sound Transit selected a former rail yard located west of the Spring District and its station as the site of the project's 25 acre satellite operations and maintenance facility.
 The proposed site initially came as a surprise to the City of Bellevue, who had hoped to use it for transit-oriented development, and also attracted an offer from the Mars Hill Church to share the site, which was later rejected.
-After negotiations with the city, the design of the facility was amended to add 1.6 e6sqft of commercial and residential development on part of the shrunken yard, and asked Sound Transit to improve nearby pedestrian and bicycle connections.
+After negotiations with the city, the design of the facility was amended to add 1.6 e6sqft of commercial and residential development on part of the shrunken yard, and Sound Transit was asked to improve nearby pedestrian and bicycle connections.

 In 2015, Sound Transit adopted a $3.7 billion budget for the East Link project, funded primarily by tax revenue and bond proceeds from the Sound Transit 2 package.
 The FTA agreed to contribute a $1.33 billion loan for the project, as well as $88.7 million in grants.
 The City of Bellevue also contributed $100 million towards the construction of the downtown tunnel after signing an updated memorandum of understanding in 2015.
+The new line was initially named the Blue Line in documents until Sound Transit halted its rollout of color-based line names in 2019 after controversy over the use of the Red Line name.
+It was designated as the 2 Line in 2020.